emer/etable/README.md

 * `eplot` provides an interactive 2D plotting GUI in [GoGi](https://github.com/goki/gi) for Table data, using the [gonum plot](https://github.com/gonum/plot) plotting package.
 You can select which columns to plot and specify various basic plot parameters.

-* `etview` provides an interactive tabular, spreadsheet-style GUI for viewing and editing `etable.Table` and `etable.Tensor` objects.
+* `etview` provides an interactive tabular, spreadsheet-style GUI using [GoGi](https://github.com/goki/gi) for viewing and editing `etable.Table` and `etable.Tensor` objects.
 The `etview.TensorGrid` also provides a colored grid display higher-dimensional tensor data.

 * `agg` provides standard aggregation functions (`Sum`, `Mean`, `Var`, `Std` etc) operating over `etable.IdxView` views of Table data.
 It also defines standard `AggFunc` functions such as `SumFunc` which can be used for `Agg` functions on either a Tensor or IdxView.